Gravitational wave echoes from interacting quark stars

 Considering the detected binary neutron star merger events, we want to explore the possibility of GW echoes also being signature of realistic compact stars.
 Generating GW echoes requires the star object to feature a photon sphere at $R_P=3M$, where $M$ is the object's mass.
 For compact stars, the minimum radius should be above the Buchdahl's limit $R_B=9/4M$~\cite{Buchdahl:1959zz}.
 Therefore, GW echo signals are possible if $R_B<R<R_P$.
 This compactness criterion excludes the realistic neutron stars~\cite{Chandrasekhar, Pani:2018flj}.
 This motivates the exploration of other more compact star objects such as quark stars composed of quark matter.

-Bodmer~\cite{Bodmer:1971we}, Witten~\cite{Witten} and Terazawa~\cite{Terazawa:1979hq} proposed that quark matter with comparable numbers of $u, \,d, \,s$ quarks, also called strange quark matter (SQM), might be the ground state of baryonic matter at the zero temperature and pressure.
-A recent study~\cite{Holdom:2017gdc} demonstrated that $u, d$ quark matter ($ud$QM) is, in general, more stable than SQM, and it can be more stable than the ordinary nuclear matter at a sufficiently large baryon number beyond the periodic table.
+It was proposed by Bodmer~\cite{Bodmer:1971we}, Witten~\cite{Witten} and Terazawa~\cite{Terazawa:1979hq} that quark matter with comparable numbers of $u, \,d, \,s$ quarks, termed strange quark matter (SQM), might be the ground state of baryonic matter at zero pressure and temperature.
+However, it was demonstrated in a recent study~\cite{Holdom:2017gdc} that $u, d$ quark matter ($ud$QM) can be more stable than SQM and the ordinary nuclear matter at a sufficiently large baryon number beyond the periodic table.
 The SQM hypothesis and $ud$QM hypothesis, as mentioned above, allow the possibility of bare quark stars, such as strange quark stars (SQSs)~\cite{Haensel:1986qb,Alcock:1986hz} that consist of SQM or up-down quark stars ($ud$QSs)~\cite{Zhang:2019mqb,Wang:2019jze} that consist of $ud$QM.
-In the context of recent LIGO events, there are a lot of studies on the related astrophysical implications of SQSs~\cite{Zhou:2017pha,Burgio:2018yix, Roupas:2020nua, Horvath:2020cjz,Kanakis-Pegios:2020kzp,Harko:2009ysn} and $ud$QSs~\cite{Zhang:2019mqb,Ren:2020tll,Zhang:2020jmb,Zhao:2019xqy,Cao:2020zxi}, many of which involve interacting quark matter (IQM) that includes the interquark effects such as the perturbative QCD (pQCD) corrections and the color superconductivity. pQCD corrections are due to the gluon-mediated interaction~\cite{Farhi:1984qu,Fraga:2001id,Fraga:2013qra}.
-Color superconductivity is the superconductivity in quark matter, arising from the spin-0 Cooper-pair condensation antisymmetric in color-flavor space~\cite{Alford:1998mk,Rajagopal:2000ff,Lugones:2002va}.
-This can result in two-flavor color superconductivity, where $u$ quarks pair with $d$ quarks [conventionally termed ``2SC" (``2SC+s") without (with) strange quarks], or in a color-flavor locking (CFL) phase, where $u,d,s$ quarks pair with each other antisymmetrically.
+In the context of recent LIGO-Virgo events, there are a lot of studies on the related astrophysical implications of SQSs~\cite{Zhou:2017pha,Burgio:2018yix, Roupas:2020nua, Horvath:2020cjz,Kanakis-Pegios:2020kzp,Harko:2009ysn} and $ud$QSs~\cite{Zhang:2019mqb,Ren:2020tll,Zhang:2020jmb,Zhao:2019xqy,Cao:2020zxi}, many of which involve interacting quark matter (IQM) that includes the interquark effects induced by strong interaction, such as the perturbative QCD (pQCD) corrections~\cite{Farhi:1984qu,Fraga:2001id,Fraga:2013qra} and the color superconductivity~\cite{Alford:1998mk,Rajagopal:2000ff,Lugones:2002va}.
+The pattern of Cooper pairs resulting from color superconductivity includes the color-flavor locking (CFL) phase, where $u,d,s$ quarks pair with each other antisymmetrically in color-flavor space, and the phase of two-flavor color superconductivity, where only $u$ and $d$ quarks pair with each other [termed ``2SC" (``2SC+s") without (with) unpaired strange quarks].